Checklist

 Here’s how to save money at the conference.

-2. Register for conference
+2. Register

 Complete the registration form and e-mail ASGA at conferences@asgaonline.com to confirm.
 Register early and save money.
 ASGA members also save $100 per person.

-3. Reserve hotel room(s)
+3. Reserve hotel rooms

 To save money on airfare, you should consider flying into Los Angeles International Airport (LAX).
 There are several other airports nearby, including Santa Monica, Burbank, and Bob Hope.